gschmutz/bigdata-spark-workshop/06-data-types/README.md

 54024
 ```

+> **What you should see:** A count of `54024` — the number of airport records in the first partition of the original CSV.

+> **What just happened?** The `avro-tools count` command read the Avro file header to retrieve the record count stored in the file metadata — it did not need to deserialise every row.
+This is one of Avro's format advantages: file-level statistics are embedded in the header and can be retrieved cheaply without a full data scan.

 Let's use `tojson`to dump the Avro file as JSON, one line per record and only showing the first 10 records (using the `--head` option)

 ```